Bad trip: Signs and symptoms

 With proper screening, preparation, and support in a regulated setting symptoms are usually benign.
 A bad trip on psilocybin, for instance, often features intense anxiety, confusion, agitation, and psychosis.
 They manifest as a range of feelings, such as anxiety, paranoia, the unshakeable sense of one's inevitable and imminent personal demise or states of unrelieved terror that they believe will persist after the substance's effects have worn off.
 As of 2011, exact data on the frequency of bad trips are not available.

 Treatment

-Xanax is an benzodiazepine used as a trip killer.
+Seroquel (quetiapine) is an antipsychotic used as a trip killer.

 Medical treatment consists of supportive therapy and minimization of external stimuli.
 In some cases, sedation is used when necessary to control self-destructive behavior, or when hyperthermia occurs.
 A trip killer such as alprazolam, diazepam, quetiapine, or trazodone is the most frequently used treatment.
 Other benzodiazepines such as lorazepam are also effective.
-Such sedatives will only decrease fear and anxiety, but will not subdue hallucinations.
-Antipsychotics such as quetiapine, aripiprazole, risperidone, and haloperidol can reduce or stop hallucinations.
+Benzodiazepines decrease fear and anxiety, but will not subdue hallucinations.
+Antipsychotics such as quetiapine, olanzapine, risperidone, and haloperidol can reduce or stop hallucinations.
 Haloperidol is effective against acute intoxication caused by LSD and other tryptamines, amphetamines, ketamine, and phencyclidine.

-Pathophysiology

-Bad trips may cause range of conditions such as psychosis and hallucinogen persisting perception disorder (HPPD).